 Why is employee retention so important?

 If a company does not keep enough employees after their contract expires, it risks losing those employees through turnover.
 In this case, the overall efficiency of the business will suffer, as resources will be squandered by inefficiencies caused by too few employees.

 The cost of replacing talented employees who are leaving their job because they are not happy at their current company goes far beyond simply the costs to replace that employee.
 The members on the team that remain after an employee leaves generally absorb the work duties of the former employee, leading to a lost productivity.
 It also leads to lost productivity from the leadership team because more time is spent onboarding, mentoring, and training the new employees, and less skilled work happening on the current team.

 To keep your best talent, you need to be proactive.
 According to the experts, the best way to do that is to have a plan to retain them.
+Gifts for employee appreciation are one way, but it’s important to have a whole plan.
 Strategic retention is a crucial factor in business, so it’s important to understand what retention means to your company.